 - The school has a strong link with the local library and have termly visits in the autumn and spring terms.

 - Each morning during registration we have E.R.I.C time (Everybody Reading In Class).

 - We follow detailed phonic plans to ensure consistent teaching of phonics throughout Early Years and KS1.

 Areas for Development

-- This enhancement includes offering more challenge to the more able children.
+- Offering more challenge to the more able children.

 - Close the gap between SEN and lower achieving children through more in depth tracking and pupil specific, early intervention.

 - For Guided reading KS1 use the Lighthouse Guided Reading Scheme.
 This is supplemented by the Oxford Reading Tree Scheme.
-Lower KS2 use the Lightning Guided Reading Scheme.
+Lower KS2 use the Lightning Guided Reading Scheme and whole class guided reading sessions.
 Once children become free readers the teachers use the sets of books which are in school.

-- We use the Headstart reading comprehension scheme which give a scaled score for each child.
+- We use the PIRA reading comprehension scheme which give a standardised scaled score for each child.
 These tests will be done termly.

 - The Guided Reading books are colour banded so the children progress from one band to the next.
 In KS1 and Lower KS2 the children also choose other reading books to read at home.
 These books have been colour coded to match the colour bands.
 Once children have completed the Lightning Scheme (Grey band) they can choose books from the next colour band to read as a free reader.

-The impact of these interventions needs to be more closely monitored using PIRA to give a start and end reading age.
+The impact of these interventions is closely monitored by our SENCO using PIRA to give a start and end reading age.
 This can be used to accurately measure any ratio gains made.
-This will be implemented from the start of the Spring Term (January 2018).

 - The school is part of the Craven Peer review project.
 Our Headteacher , Mr Wright decided to focus on Reading at the School as also though traditionally results had been good, there had been a dip in 2017 (see School data section) and it was felt that there was a need to invest in new materials and to explore new and different ways of working.